Point72/csp/docs/wiki/dev-guides/Build-CSP-from-Source.md

 ## Lint and Autoformat

-`csp` has listing and auto formatting.
+CSP has listing and auto formatting.

 | Language | Linter | Autoformatter | Description |
 | :------- | :----- | :------------ | :---------- |